mykola-dev/Gendalf/README.md

 }
 ```

-After run build process Annotations Processor should generate Gendalf class.
+After run build task Annotations Processor should generate Gendalf class.
 You can then use it like
 ```
 Gendalf.with(this)
        .setUserName("Luke")